HuseyinEmreAksoy/CPUWatch/README.md

-Implementing C program for watch the CPU values.
+Implementing C program for watching the CPU values.
 Note: Code works in Ubuntu!!